FireChickenProductivity/TerminalChicken/README.md

 terminal last (optional number_small): attempts to switch the terminal to the previous window.
 If the optional number is provided, it attempts to switch back that many windows.

 # terminal_chicken_terminal.talon-list
 This maps names of terminal programs to information on how to interact with them.
 Terminal Chicken expects information in the form of a semicolon separated list.
-The first entry describes how to focus the terminal, the second describes the action for returning to VSCode, the third describes the action for focusing the next terminal window, and the fourth describes the action for focusing the previous terminal window.
+The first entry describes how to focus the terminal, the second describes the action for focusing the next terminal window, the third describes the action for focusing the previous terminal window, and the fourth describes the action for returning to VSCode.

 Action descriptions obey the following rules. "focus (Name)" means using the user.switcher_focus action with the name, such as "focus Terminal" for mac. "act (action_name) (optional string argument)" means using the specified talon action with the optional argument if present.
 Example: "act user.vscode workbench.action.terminal.focus" for focusing the terminal in VSCode itself.